-There are certain situations that favor the buyer which your exclusive buyer’s agent can help you navigate.
+Certain situations favor the buyer, which your exclusive buyer’s agent can help you navigate.
 In fact, he/she has an obligation to provide you with information that helps you.
 But, it is useful for you to recognize situations where you have a bargaining advantage, and understand the potential risks and rewards.

 However, you are going to deal with two separate parties that have a long history together, the latest of which may have been hostile.
 This can make hammering out a deal protracted.